lamdu/lamdu/doc/Language.md

 ### Suspended computations

-Unlike Haskell, Lamdu is a strict/eager evaluation language.
+Unlike Haskell, Lamdu is strict/eager.
 Lazy style of programming is supported via suspended computations - these are lambdas which get a "unit" (the empty record) parameter, and rather than being displayed like normal lambdas:

     <arg> → <computation>

-They are displayed with a lightweight line denoting the suspension:
+They are displayed with a lightweight vertical line:

     | <computation>